TomatenKuchenDEV/docs/docs/custom-bot/access.md

 ## Managing

-You can see custom bots you own, you have access to or you are paying for in the [custom bot dashboard](https://tomatenkuchen.com/dashboard/custom).
+You can see custom bots you own or you have access to in the [custom bot dashboard](https://tomatenkuchen.com/dashboard/custom).

-Users that are only set as paying users can only remove themselves from that position, other actions are disabled.

 :::warning

-Note that the bot goes offline if there's no paying user left or none of the remaining ones have enough credits.
+Note that the custom bot goes offline if the balance of it reaches zero, after sending several warning messages.

 :::